Maui Shore Diving Guide

 Ulua Beach: Tips and Tricks

 As with most dive sites on Maui, it is best to dive at Ulua Beach in the morning when conditions are calm and the wind has not picked up.
-As always, be careful not to touch or tease the sea life here.
-Ulua Beach is a popular place to snorkel and dive, so frequent interactions with humans are not healthy for the animals.
+Be careful not to touch or tease the sea life here.
+Ulua Beach is a popular place to snorkel and dive, so frequent interactions with humans are unhealthy for the animals.

 Maui Shore Diving Final Thought